 Serves as the ultimate storage.
 An enterprise data warehouse is a unified repository for all corporate business data ever occurring in the organization.

 Stores structured data.
 The data stored in an EDW is always standardized and structured.
 This makes it possible for the end users to query it via BI interfaces and form reports.
 And this is what makes a data warehouse different from a data lake.
 Data lakes are used to store unstructured data for analytical purposes.
-But unlike warehouses, data lakes are used more by data engineers/scientists to work with big sets of raw data.
+But unlike warehouses, data lakes are used more by data engineers and data scientists to work with big sets of raw data.

 Subject-oriented data.
 The main focus of a warehouse is business data that can relate to different domains.
 To understand what the data relates to, it’s always structured around a specific subject called a data model.
 An example of a subject can be a sales region or total sales of a given item.
 Additionally, metadata is added to explain in detail where every piece of information comes from.

 Time-dependent.
 The data collected is usually historical data, because it describes past events.
-To understand when and for how long a certain tendency took place, most stored data is usually divided into time periods.
+To understand when and for how long a certain tendency took place, the prevailing part of stored information is usually divided into time periods.

-Considering the base principles, we’ll look at the implementation types of DWs.
+With the base principles, we’ll look at the implementation types of EDWs.

-Unified storage that has its dedicated hardware and software is considered a classic variant for an EDW.
-With physical storage, you don’t have to set up data integration tools between multiple databases.
+An on-premises data warehouse is considered a classic variant for an EDW that has its local dedicated hardware and software capabilities for unified data storage.
+When data is stored on physical servers, you don’t have to set up data integration tools between multiple databases.
 Instead, EDW can be connected with data sources via APIs to constantly source information and transform it in the process.
-So, all the work is done either in the staging area (the place where data is transformed before loading into the DW), or in the warehouse itself.
+So, all the work is done either in the staging area (the place where data is transformed before loading into the DW) or in the warehouse itself.

-- Hiring a team of data engineers and DevOps specialists to set up and maintain the whole data platform.
+- the necessity to hire a team of data engineers and DevOps specialists to set up and maintain the whole data platform.

-When to use: appropriate for organizations of all sizes that want to process their data and make use of it.
-Classic warehouses allow for morphing into different architectural styles of the data platform, as well as scaling up and down on purpose.
+When to use: Such an EDW type is appropriate for organizations of all sizes that want to process their data securely and make the most out of it.
+Classic warehouses allow for morphing into different architectural styles of the data platform and scaling up and down on purpose while maintaining data privacy concerns.

 Virtual data warehouse